m0n0x41d/m0n0x41d.github.io/src/content/blog/en/while-ive-been-in-the-shower.md

 I think the language of communication between AI and humans won't be baby talk.
 More precisely – AI will communicate with us according to our level of intellectual development – with idiots in an idiotic way, with engineers in an engineering way.

-> ChatGPT please describe me like I am 5yo VS ChatGPT reason like PhD in <TOPIC> while you answer my questions about it.
+> "ChatGPT, please describe it for me like I am a 5-year-old" VS "ChatGPT, reason like a PhD in \<TOPIC\> while you answer my questions about it."

 Feel the difference?
 The difference is only in our intention – to endlessly become dumber or smarter.

 And that's why there's no fear.